microsoft/essex-toolkit/packages/components/docs/report/components.api.md

 export type WcpConsent = {
     init: (culture: string, placeholderIdOrElement: string | HTMLElement, initCallback?: (err?: Error, siteConsent?: CookieConsentManager) => void, onConsentChanged?: (newConsent: CookieConsent) => void, theme?: CookieConsentBannerThemes, stylesNonce?: string) => void;
 };

+// Warnings were encountered during analysis:
+//
+// dist/Footer/Footer.types.d.ts:47:5 - (ae-incompatible-release-tags) The symbol "links" is marked as @public, but its signature references "FooterLinkProps" which is marked as @internal

 // (No @packageDocumentation comment for this package)